bluelotus03/mlh-init-2022-projects/README.md

 ## "Create a Chrome Extension"
 ## & "Paired Programming Session with another Hacker"
 ## & "Create a Productivity Hack"
+## & "Create a Demo Video of Your Challenge"
 #### Repo: https://github.com/lil-p3tri3/first-chrome-extension
 #### Demo: https://youtu.be/C07I7aws8Qw
 #### To show paired programming: